kpuneethh/Summer-Bridge-2025-project-pygame-/README.md

 ## How to Run
   1. ```git clone https://github.com/kpuneethh/Summer-Bridge-2025-project-pygame-.git```
-  2. Find the path to the 'summerbridge25'folder and open it
+  2. Find the path to the 'summerbridge25' folder and open it.
   3. ```python main.py```